On this page

 - How to cite census products -- A citation guide available at the Statistics Canada website

-- SFU Library provides access to additional products through Statistics Canada Resources
+- SFU Library provides access to additional products through Statistics Canada Products and Services

 Provincial Census -- British Columbia

-The government of BC census website collects and publishes reports of statistics from Statistics Canada, provincial government ministries and agencies and from administrative files.
+BC Statistics collects and publishes reports of statistics from Statistics Canada, provincial government ministries and agencies and from administrative files.

 For more details check out the Library guide on BC Statistics.